Roigard returns, Lakai and Love set for All Blacks debuts against Japan

 Now fit, the 23-year-old will pair up with flyhalf Damian McKenzie to run the backline against the Brave Blossoms in a starting team featuring only four players that ran out to face Australia in the final match of the Rugby Championship.

-Patrick Tuipulotu will captain the side for the first time in place of fellow lock Scott Barrett, while loosehead prop Pasilio Tosi will make his first start in his fourth test.
+Patrick Tuipulotu will captain the side for the first time in place of fellow lock Scott Barrett in the second row of what coach Scott Robertson described as "a big, big pack".

+"It's a really good mix of experienced players in key positions with some great young talent," Robertson told a news conference in Tokyo.

+"Patrick's got plenty of 'mana', he's a man of few words but the respect that he's got in group (means) the boys will follow him.

 Stephen Perofeta, who has also been sidelined by injury, gets his chance to start at fullback in the rare absence of all three Barrett brothers.